 Woking SC’s Julie Burvill was equally delighted.
 “This is amazing news, so thrilled for her,” she said.

-“So pleased to see GCSC’s Alicia Wilson has been selected,” swimming official Diane Gamble said.
+“So pleased to see GCSC’s Alicia Wilson has been selected,” said swimming official Diane Gamble.
 “Her swim in the 200m IM at the BSSTs was great to see.”

 Wilson, who turned 21 last month, is currently on a sports scholarship at the University of California, Berkeley, where she trains with the California Golden Bears.